haskell-chinese-working-gorup/ghc-users-guide/content-chinese/using-warnings.rst

        single: missing fields, warning
        single: fields, missing

-    This option is on by default, and warns you whenever the construction of a labelled field constructor isn't complete, missing initialisers for one or more fields.
+    该选项默认是开启的, and warns you whenever the
+    construction of a labelled field constructor isn't complete, missing initialisers for one or more fields.
 While not an error (the missing fields are initialised with bottoms), it is often an indication of a